UPDATE 8/20: The Big Boy's big move is, once again, delayed.

 Officials with the Museum of the American Railroad confirmed to News 8 Tuesday morning the move will again be delayed until at least Saturday due to complications.

-"I'm really excited," Daniel said.
-"It's actually pretty impressive.
-And I see why they call it the Big Boy... because it's big!"
+"I'm really excited," said young Daniel Cate.
+"It's actually pretty impressive, and I see why they call it the Big Boy... because it's big!"